Naturopath & Registered Nurse

 3. Hormonal Symptoms Your GP Can't Explain

-Irregular cycles, PMS, perimenopause symptoms, acne, weight gain, or mood swings — if your GP has checked your hormones and said they're "fine," functional testing may tell a different story.
+Irregular cycles, PMS, perimenopause symptoms, acne, weight gain, or mood swings — if your GP has checked your hormones and everything appears within standard ranges, functional testing may provide complementary insights.

 Standard hormone tests often only check a snapshot.
 A comprehensive hormone panel looks at: